Conflict in Israel and the Occupied Palestinian Territories

 In the Occupied Palestinian Territories: The Palestinian Red Crescent Society (PRCS) remains the main provider of medical emergency relief in the occupied Palestinian territory, with a fleet of ambulances and health workers working 24 hours a day in difficult conditions.
 PRCS operates two hospitals, Al-Quds in Gaza City and Al Amal in Khan Younis, which provide intensive care and have three operating rooms.

-Those affected by the conflict in Israel and the Occupied Palestinian Territories will need all the help they can get, not only in the coming weeks, but also in the months to come.
+Those affected by the conflict in Israel, the Occupied Palestinian Territories and Lebanon will need all the help they can get, not only in the coming weeks, but also in the months to come.
 Flemish people who want to support those affected can contribute via this site or the Belgian Red Cross-Flanders account number BE53 0000 0000 5353 with the mention'Conflict Middle East'.

 Updates